Quick Reference Guide to Common Google SERP Features

 SERP features offer different ways for search engine users to discover information and for website publishers and brands to show up on the SERP.

 Optimizing for the different SERP features should be a part of any SEO strategy.
-It starts with understanding what SERP features that show up for your target keywords, then creating content or structuring information in a way that allows you to compete for a spot in those SERP features.
+It starts with understanding what SERP features show up for your target keywords, then creating content or structuring information in a way that allows you to compete for a spot in those SERP features.

 Of course, not all SERP features are going to give you the opportunity to rank.
 Some SERP features provide answers to queries without the user ever having to leave the SERP.
 A direct answer is a good example of this — more on that later.